 STAFF: Ryan Rarick - Assistant General Manager,

-Hearn - Assistant Coach, Jamie Henry - Assistant
+Riley Hearn - Assistant Coach, Jamie Henry -

 Final: Gm#25: Calgary 7-2 Melfort